 "I adore these tours.
 I've done them numerous times with guests and I learn something new every time.
 Great staff.
 Mercedes is fabulous!" - Zee 6/26/2010

-Kook is a doll-maker, photographer, mother, painter, writer, film-maker, promoter/producer/publisher, and art instructor working towards the title of "Bon Vivant" she is inspired by people and events that embody the underbelly of society including, but not limited to, the dust-bowl glamour of traveling gypsy's, decrepit structures and the dark history of the French Quarter and unacknowledged icons that she interprets in her art.
+Kook is a doll-maker, photographer, mother, painter, writer, film-maker, promoter/producer/publisher, and art instructor working towards the title of "Bon Vivant".
+She is inspired by people and events that embody the underbelly of society including, but not limited to, the dust-bowl glamour of traveling gypsies, decrepit structures and the dark history of the French Quarter.
 You can view some of her work at her etsy store.

-Jim was born in West Point, New York, and have lived in Germany, Japan, Georgia and Kentucky.
-Jim has lived on 3 different continents, have been to at least 20 different countries and 45 of the 50 states.
+Jim was born in West Point, New York, and has lived in Germany, Japan, Georgia and Kentucky.
+He has visited more than 20 different countries and 45 of the 50 states.
 He is a graduate of Bellarmine University in Lousiville, Ky. with a Bachelor's Degree in Communications.
-After teaching Elementary school for a number of years in Georgia, he felt compelled to move to Seattle a little less than 5 years ago.
-Currently, he is in the process of publishing my 1st book entitled "The Horrible Truth: A Fan's Perspective of Horror Films".
-He is also in charge of marketing as well as running the Crypticon Horror Film Convention here in Seattle.
-Jim is currently completing his Master's Degree in History.
+After teaching elementary school for a number of years in Georgia, he felt compelled to move to Seattle in 2007.
+Currently, he is in the process of publishing his 1st book entitled "The Horrible Truth: A Fan's Perspective of Horror Films".

 Heather fell in love with Seattle listening to grunge music in the 90s.
 For her 20th birthday her mother gave her a trip to her beloved city and she never went home.
 For the past 10 years she has been telling stories of her favorite city and loving every minute of it.
 Tragically, in 1999, her mother passed away and she started to question life after death.
 Since then she has done countless hours of research and has been a part of paranormal investigations in the Pike Place Market and Pioneer Square.
-Some of the groups she has investigated with include: T.A.P.S, Ghost Adventures, F.O.G and A.G.H.O.S.T. * Penny and Heather own seattleby foot: Seattle by Foot
+Some of the groups she has investigated with include: T.A.P.S, Ghost Adventures, F.O.G and A.G.H.O.S.T. * Heather is one of the owners of seattleby foot: Seattle by Foot